NMNMCC/toolbox/README.md

 		temperature: 0.7,
 	},
 	[
+		initializer(
-		initializer("You are a helpful assistant that summarizes text concisely."), logging(),
+			"You are a helpful assistant that summarizes text concisely.", ),
+		logging(),
 		retry(2),
 		finalizer(),